open-meteo/open-meteo/README.md

 - [LunaLink](https://www.lunalink.de) A site for hunters, fishermen and nature observers: It provides sun and moon values ​​(including moon brightness) as well as the weather for individual locations in Central Europe.
 - [Meteo-Fly](https://meteo-fly.com) Free flight-weather charts for paraglider & hang-glider pilots.
 - [MeteoHist](https://yotka.org/meteo-hist) A web app to create interactive temperature and precipitation graphs for places around the world
+- [Mousam](https://amit9838.github.io/mousam/) A weather app for GNU/Linux that displays the weather at a glance
 - [OSS Weather](https://github.com/Akylas/oss-weather) - Multi-model/multi-provider Open Source Android/iOS Weather app
 - [Overmorrow](https://github.com/bmaroti9/Overmorrow) A modern material design Android weather app.
 - [PointWx](https://hh.guidocioni.it/pointwx/) Dash application with interactive plots (from beginner-friendly to weather-enthusiast level) easily deployable